Endocrine Disease: PPID (Cushing's) and EMS

 Other useful resources include these two checklists to help you identify whether your animal is at risk of endocrinopathic laminitis or PPID itself.
 If, after completing either of these checklists, you believe that testing your horse for PPID is worthwhile we are still able to offer vouchers to cover the laboratory fees of your animal's initial blood test.
 Vouchers are best generated by owners from the Talk About Laminitis website - another great resource.

 EMS (Equine Metabolic Syndrome)EMS is the second endocrine disease contributing to laminitis in the equine population.
 This syndrome is subject to much ongoing research so the depth of our understanding of it, specifically regarding its diagnosis and management, is changing day by day.
-Although it feels like there is a huge focus on PPID, the Talk About Laminitis website provides detailed information regarding this syndrome and the role it plays in laminitis, as well as the very complicated topic of insulin resistance.
+Although it feels like there is a huge focus on PPID, the Talk About Laminitis website provides some information regarding this syndrome and the role it plays in laminitis, and more information on the very complicated topic of insulin resistance can be found at The Laminitis Site.

 Very simply, EMS is characterised by a triad of factors: